 - Although its focus is on the Punjab, the book never loses sight of the larger unit of which the province was part.

 Like modernists everywhere, the British in India preferred the large to the small, the whole to the fragment.
 That an individual peasant or family owned several plots scattered in different parts of the village dismayed them.
 So they pressed for consolidation within an existing settlement; and when that failed, created new settlements altogether.
-The last substantive chapter of this book deals with the Canal Colonies in eastern Punjab, where the British had dug a series of irrigation channels to promote intensive agriculture.
+The last substantive chapter of this book deals with the Canal Colonies in Punjab, where the British had dug a series of irrigation channels to promote intensive agriculture.
 A staggering four million acres previously under the control of pastoralists were carved up for agrarian settlement.
 These areas were demarcated into individual villages built on a standard grid; each with fields likewise drawn and bounded by straight lines.
-Muslim and Sikh peasants from the west of the province were then brought in to populate these new villages and to work these new fields for profit.
+Muslim and Sikh peasants from the east of the province were then brought in to populate these new villages and to work these new fields for profit.

 These new colonies were very successful in the short run; with large increases in agricultural output, and wheat and cotton flourishing in particular.
 However, conflicts arose between the new migrants and the pastoral communities who had inhabited these areas before the canals were built.
 As Bhattacharya writes, ‘the pastoralists were told to stop their cattle straying into cultivated fields, trampling crops, and destroying harvests.
 Suddenly they were outsiders on land they had for long seen as their own.
 The immigrants swarmed all over, outnumbered the locals, and asserted their monopoly over what till some years earlier had been the land of the nomads’.
 Over time, even the economic viability of these new farms came into question, as the salinity of the soil increased with the new water bodies, while new crop strains were attacked by weeds and pests.